Educational, inspiring, affirming, impactful, insightful, engaging, and encouraging.

-While the College of Sciences and Humanities offers courses that center Black voices and experiences in the African American studies minor, the recently formed Student Antiracism and Intersectionality Advisory Council (SAIAC) is on a mission to realize equitable change throughout Ball State campus and beyond.
+While the College of Sciences and Humanities offers courses that center Black voices and experiences in the African American studies minor, the recently formed Student Antiracism and Intersectionality Advisory Council (SAIAC) is on a mission to realize equitable change throughout the Ball State campus and beyond.

 New Campus-Wide Course Offerings

 Blythe and several other students alongside Dr. Emily Rutter worked with Drs.
-Bartlett and Frausto craft their syllabus for the HONR 199: Understanding Race and Becoming an Antiracist, which launched this fall.
+Bartlett and Frausto to craft their syllabus for the HONR 199: Understanding Race and Becoming an Antiracist, which launched this fall.
 They are currently circulating a race and intersectionality survey that will help them plan the newly launched Understanding Race, Anti-Racism, and Intersectionality course (ENG 369) for Spring 2021.